FlaxEngine/FlaxDocs/manual/scripting/debugging/visual-studio.md

 ### 6. Start a game

 Go back to the Flax Editor and press the `Play` button to start a game.
-Then script *Update()* function will be called and assigned breakpoint hit.
+Then script *OnUpdate()* function will be called and assigned breakpoint hit.

 ![Script in Visual Studio](media/debug-vs-4.jpg)